Compassion, Awareness, Acceptance, Validation, Empowerment (CAAVE)

 About the Trainers

-Kristina serves as the Clinical Innovation Consultant for YMCA Youth & Family Services in San Diego.
-She blends her interest in the human experience with her endless curiosity, which results in creative approaches to programming.
+Kristina is a Licensed Marriage and Family Therapist, and serves as the Clinical Innovation Consultant for YMCA Youth & Family Services in San Diego.
 Kristina is particularly passionate about giving under-resourced youth the opportunities they deserve so that they can identify their interests, unlock their potential, and ultimately contribute to the greater good.
 She also supports staff development and believes in a relationally based workplace culture.
-Kristina is a Licensed Marriage and Family Therapist.
-Her favorite way to re-set is listening to music while snowboarding.
+Kristina has worked as a clinician for over 15 years in a variety of settings including residential and substance use treatment.

 Justin serves as the Director of Community Engagement for YMCA Youth & Family Services in San Diego.
 He is passionate about connecting disconnected and vulnerable young adults to the resources necessary to flourish.
-He is a champion of diversity and inclusion and truly understands the hardships and barriers that marginalized communities and people of color face on a daily basis.
-In addition to community engagement for YFS, Justin utilizes his shared life experiences to mentor runaway, homeless and foster youth at the Y. Justin has over 20 years of experience serving families, young adults, and children.
-In his off time, he designs and builds unique pieces of furniture.
+He is a champion of diversity and inclusion and truly understands the hardships and barriers ostracized communities and people of color face on a daily basis.
+Justin has over 20 years of experience serving families, young adults, and children.

 David serves as a Support Specialist and Policy Advocate for YMCA Youth & Family Services in San Diego.
 He is dedicated to making positive change in the world.
-He is passionate about direct service work and is gifted in connecting with disconnected young adults.
+He is passionate about direct service work and is gifted in connecting with people.
 David’s advocacy work focuses on matters of equity and access for young adults.
-His personal experiences and profound resiliency make him a compelling speaker.
+His personal experiences and profound resiliency make him a compelling speaker and educator.
 David “loves helping people overcome barriers that didn’t seem possible to them.”
 David is pursuing a bachelor’s degree.
-He is also the owner of a small consumer electronics business.